Oxycodone

 • Some types of oxycodone are immediate release or short-acting and others are controlled release or long-acting.
 Follow the instructions on the label of your medicine, for how much to take and how often.

 • Always take your oxycodone exactly as your doctor has told you.
-Depending on the reason you are taking it, your doctor may advise that you take regular doses or take oxycodone only when you need it for pain relief.
+Depending on the reason you are taking it, your doctor may advise that you take it regularly or take oxycodone only when you need it for pain relief.
 Make sure you know which is right for you.

 • Follow the instructions on the label of your medicine, for how much to take and how often.